 The Brazilian Black is sometimes called a dark Chilean rose by spider lovers.
-Both are part of the same genus, and both are gentle and easy to maintain.
+Both are part of the same genus and gentle and easy to maintain.
 You don’t have to worry about them slipping out of your grasp and disappearing.
 These spiders are chunkier and glossier than the rose.
 They are one of our favorite tarantulas.
 These spiders are more beautiful and elegant than their brown counterparts.
 Do not let their size fool you.
 These animals are gentle, calm, and polite.
 It is praised for its ease of use and inability to display aggression when faced with a serious threat.

 The Brazilian Black is a great choice for a large pet.
 They can grow to 8 inches at sexual maturity.
 A second reason is that they are a long-lived companion.
-The females can live longer than most household pets and the males can reach the ten-year mark.
+The females can live longer than most household pets, and the males can reach the ten-year mark.

 8. Mexican Red Knee